mwouts/itables/docs/references.md

 # References

 ITables is a wrapper for the [datatables-net](https://datatables.net) Javascript library, for Python.
-That library is developped by [SpryMedia](https://sprymedia.co.uk/) and made available under a MIT license.
+That library is developed by [SpryMedia](https://sprymedia.co.uk/) and made available under an MIT license.
 It has an extensive [documentation](https://datatables.net/manual/), as well as a large set of [examples](https://datatables.net/examples/index).

 ## ITables and its alternatives